RamboRogers/cyberai/NOTES.md

 ## Ready for Use
 The image upload system is now fully functional and ready for production use with both OpenAI vision models and Ollama vision models.

-## Current Status: Image Upload and AI Vision Support ✅ COMPLETED + CHAT IMAGE DISPLAY + IMAGE CLEANUP
+## Current Status: Image Upload and AI Vision Support ✅ COMPLETED + CHAT IMAGE DISPLAY + IMAGE CLEANUP + MIGRATION FIX

 ### Image Cleanup on Chat Deletion ✅ COMPLETED
 **Feature**: Both individual chat deletion and "Purge All Chats" now properly clean up orphaned images